Ways to spot identity theft and help keep your information secure

 • A letter from the Internal Revenue Service letting you know that they've received more than one tax filing in your name.

-Also review all companies you do business with.
-You could be at a higher risk of identity theft if your info is compromised in a company data breach.
+You might also consider reviewing all companies you do business with.
+You might be at a higher risk of identity theft if your info is compromised in a company data breach.

 How do I protect myself?